Slevinski/slevinski.github.io/series/formal-signwriting/README.md

 ## Current Canon and Reading Order

-- **Formal SignWriting** — the two-part word, spatial text, and the core model
+- **Formal SignWriting** — the two-part word, sign text, and the core model
 - **FSW and SWU** — plain-text encodings, character sets, and conversion
 - **The Shape of a Sign** — symbols, coordinates, centering, and the signbox
 - **Grammar of Formal SignWriting** — token patterns, syntax, and valid structure